holepunchto/bare/README.md

 #### `Bare.suspend([linger])`

 Suspend the process and all threads.
 This will emit a `suspend` event signalling that all work should stop immediately.
 When all work has stopped and the process would otherwise exit, an `idle` event will be emitted.
-If the process is not resumed from an `idle` event listener and no additional work is scheduled, the loop will block until the process is resumed.
-If additional work is scheduled from an `idle` event, the `idle` event will be emitted again once all work has stopped unless the process was resumed.
+If the process is not resumed from an `idle` event listener, the loop will block until the process is resumed.

+#### `Bare.idle()`

+Immediately suspend the event loop and trigger the `idle` event.

 #### `Bare.resume()`